 Early diagnosis of scaphoid fractures is crucial

-The hand therapists at Action Rehab are experienced in the assessment of these injuries.
-To establish appropriate Scaphoid fracture treatment and to minimise complications it is important to see a hand therapist as soon as possible.
+The hand therapists at Action Rehab are experienced in the assessment of scaphoid fracture injuries.
+To establish appropriate treatment and minimise complications it is important to see a hand therapist as soon as possible.
 Plain X-rays are considered to be the most effective form of initial investigation and we can refer you for these if you have not had them done already.
-Where a Scaphoid fracture is not seen on X-ray it could be a radius fracture, other carpal fractures or soft tissue injury such as scapho-lunate ligament.
+Where a scaphoid fracture is not seen on x-ray it could be a radius fracture, other carpal fractures or soft tissue injury such as scapho-lunate ligament.